szydan/gists/setup/ide.md

 #### Add first plugin

-You will need a few, but the first one good to install would be a spellchecker Click Extensions on the left vertical menu
+You'll need a few, but the best one to install first would be a spellchecker.
+Click Extensions on the left vertical menu
-Search for `spell` there is a good few to select from Select the one you want click install
+Search for `spell` there are quite a few to select from Select the one you want and click install

 ![](img/vscode-plugin-installation.png)